Orbit: Learn the game behind the glass

 Entry & Orientation

 Introduces players to the app and its learning philosophy.
-Clear, minimal visuals explain the purpose of lessons and drills, helping players start with confidence.
+Minimal, focused visuals explain the purpose of lessons and drills, letting players start with confidence.

 Skill Selection